LocalJoost/LocalJoost.github.io/_posts/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls.markdown

 featuredImageUrl: https://LocalJoost.github.io/assets/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls/mrtk1.png
 comment_issue_id: 412
 ---
 A very, very small tip this time.
 In HoloLens 2 - or actually Windows Mixed Reality - you can create these awesome 3D launchers that look a lot better than the default floating windows.
 These can be simple glb files, that you can create with [Blender](https://www.blender.org/).
-But anyway, have a look at this beautiful logo: that's from the MRTK demo app itself.
+Have a look at this beautiful logo: that's from the MRTK demo app itself.

 ![](/assets/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls/mrtk1.png)

-Also, since Unity 2020 or some version of the MRTK - I am not quite sure what made it happen - you don't have to add this manually edit the Package.appxmanifest, you can just assign the logo in Unity:
+Also, since Unity 2020 or some version of the MRTK - I am not quite sure what made it happen - you don't have to add manually edit the Package.appxmanifest in the generated C++ solution, you can just assign the logo in Unity:

 ![](/assets/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls/assigninunity.png)

-But there's something that annoys me - if you look at the MRTK logo you can see the bottom controls (right pointing arrow, slanted rectangle and X are being projected *over* the bottom of the logo).
+But there's something that annoys me - if you look at the MRTK logo you can see the bottom controls (right pointing arrow, slanted rectangle and X) are being projected *over* the bottom of the logo.
 Smart *ss that I was, I tried to import the logo into Blender and move it up a little from the global origin

 ![](/assets/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls/blender1.png)

 Of course, that did not work.
-My 2nd attempt was a bit smarter: I joined all the parts together and moved the resulting object's origin down using the 'world cursor':
+My 2nd attempt was a bit smarter: I [joined all the parts together](https://localjoost.github.io/Some-Blender-tricks-for-the-impatient-Mixed-Reality-HoloLens-developer-(1)/#joining-multiple-objects-into-one-in-blender) and [moved the resulting object's pivot point](https://localjoost.github.io/Some-Blender-tricks-for-the-impatient-Mixed-Reality-HoloLens-developer-(1)/#joining-multiple-objects-into-one-in-blender) down using the 'world cursor':

 ![](/assets/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls/blender2.png)